 1. Standardized Test Scores

-We employ a holistic application review process, and while a standardized exam score is not required, it adds another data point that might benefit the review of your application.
-If you have ever taken the MCAT, GRE, DAT, PCAT, or OAT (or are registered to take one or more of these tests), we request that scores from all attempts be self-reported on the application, and official score(s) submitted to the program.
+We employ a holistic application review process, and while a standardized exam score is not required, it adds another data point that might be beneficial during the review of your application.
+If you have ever taken the MCAT, GRE, DAT, PCAT, PA-CAT, or OAT (or are registered to take one or more of these tests), we request that scores from all attempts be self-reported on the application, and official score(s) submitted to the program.

 Please note: If you are planning to take or retake the MCAT, GRE, DAT, PCAT, PA-CAT, or OAT, do not rush to take one of these exams for the sole purpose of applying to our program.